Skip to main content

 Regularly washing your clothes, bedding and soft furnishings could help remove some of the allergens that cling to the fabrics and prevent setting off your reactions in the first place8.

-Regular vacuuming can also help, so there’s an even greater incentive to get those chores done.
+Regular vacuuming can also help reduce allergy symptoms, so there’s an even greater incentive to get those chores done.

 Use a HEPA Air Purifier